All our felt products are made in a WFTO & Fair Trade USA-certified facility. (Both at Company and Product level).

-Papoose Toys prides itself on transparency and clarity, and has done so from the beginning of our business, in 1991.
+Papoose Toys prides itself on transparency and clarity, and is happy to share the below information.

 What is FAIR TRADE?